-France is known for its heritage, culture, and traditions.
-The Christmas holiday period in France is no different with a large number of traditional events happening all over the country.
-One of the main Christmas traditions in France are the French Christmas markets.
+The Christmas holiday period in France is full of culture, heritage and traditions, with a large number of events happening all over the country.
+One of the main Christmas traditions in France is the French Christmas markets.
 The majority of cities, towns, and even small villages hold traditional Christmas markets for locals and tourists to visit.
 The best Christmas markets in France are in the regions of Alsace and Provence.

 First, here's a bit about the history of the Christmas markets and how this links to the legends of Saint Nicholas.